ianaqui/CSC317Project/README.md

 # Recipe Sharing Platform

 A web application that allows users to create, share, and discover recipes with detailed time and cost information.
 Built with Express.js, MongoDB, and JavaScript.

+Visit our live site: [https://csc317-group-k.onrender.com](https://csc317-group-k.onrender.com)

 ## Features